-- Operate a reed bed sewage system for dirty water, and use no chemicals in our Fruit Tree Maze, Walled Gardens and vegetable garden.
+- Operate a reed bed sewage system for dirty water, and use no chemicals in our Fruit Tree Maze and Gardens.

 - Work with and support our local community and disadvantaged groups in the wider community.
-We offer tours of the Abbey and Gardens, host countryside and environmental groups, participate in annual flora and wildfowl counts.
+We offer tours of the Abbey, host countryside and environmental groups, participate in annual flora and wildfowl counts.

 - We work closely with our local agricultural college to use our woodland for specific training courses.

 - We supply logs for the fires and wood burning stoves from our own estate supply.